Song structure is crucial to writing great music.

 Drops are particular to EDM and pop music.
 It’s a musical section that occurs with or after a hook, where the music takes the spotlight.

-A drop is built up to in an exaggerated fashion.
+Before a drop, the song’s energy builds skyrockets.
 Then it’s dropped on the listener with a bouquet of sound and instrumentation.

 It’s the release after the build.